-Stuckey, a Democrat, was the representative for Georgia's 8th congressional district from 1967 to 1976.
+Stuckey was the representative for Georgia’s 8th congressional district and was a Democrat.
+He served from 1967 to 1976.

 Stuckey is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Stuckey sponsored and cosponsored.
+The chart is based on the bills Stuckey sponsored and cosponsored from Jan 3, 1973 to Oct 1, 1976.
 See full analysis methodology.

 Stuckey was the primary sponsor of 4 bills that were enacted:

 - H.R.
 6395 (93rd): A bill to designate certain lands in the Okefenokee National Wildlife Refuge, Ga., as wilderness.

 - H.R.
 6186 (93rd): An Act to amend the District of Columbia Revenue Act of 1947 regarding taxability of dividends received by a corporation from insurance companies, banks, and other savings ...